abrasive/shairport/FREEBSD.md

 Setting Overall  Volume
 ----
-Note, the `mixer` command can be used for setting the output device's volume settings.
+The `mixer` command can be used for setting the output device's volume settings.
 You may hae to experiment to figure out which settings are appropriate.

 ```
 $ mixer vol 100 # sets overall volume
 ```
+If you've installed `alsa-utils`, then `alsamixer` and friends will also be available.